Shopify/polaris/UNRELEASED.md

 ### Bug fixes

+- Fixed an issue which caused HSL colors to not display in Edge ((#2418)[https://github.com/Shopify/polaris-react/pull/2418])
 - Fixed an issue where the dropzone component jumped from an extra-large layout to a layout based on the width of it's container ([#2412](https://github.com/Shopify/polaris-react/pull/2412))

 ### Documentation